 Favorite quote from the author:

-Have you ever been curious about how it all went down?
 In The Double Helix: A Personal Account of the Discovery of the Structure of DNA, we hear the story from none other than one of the two scientists who made the breakthrough: James Watson.
-He tells a surprising story of rivalries and oversized egos among scientists and how two ambitious, unexpected young researchers could unlock the mystery of DNA.
+He tells a surprising story of rivalries and oversized egos among scientists and how two ambitious young researchers unlocked the mystery of DNA.

 Here’s a summary of the book in just 3 lessons: